ShoiraTa/To-Do-List-VanillaJS/README.md

 # To-do App

-A simple to do list Application which dynamically renders a tasks in JavaScript using the Webpack.
+A simple to do list Application which dynamically renders tasks in JavaScript using the Webpack.
 Projects and tasks can be created and stored in Web browser's local storage.

 ## Built With